11 Essential Tips for Your Road Trip Photography

 1. Plan Your Road Trip Photography Route

-A photography road trip offers not only opportunities for taking fantastic photos but making new memories.
+A photography road trip offers opportunities for taking fantastic photos and making new memories.

 Choosing the location is all important and will be driven by what you like to photograph.
 It could be landscapes, architecture, wildlife, or if you’re like me, all three.
 You don’t need to limit yourself.